Malware Removal Subscription Service

 Here's the list of what can be provided:

 WordPress is one of the most popular content management systems currently available.
-It is also a favorite vehicle for hackers to infiltrate websites and spread malware.
+It is also a favourite vehicle for hackers to infiltrate websites and spread malware.
 However, with a few simple precautions, you can prevent your WordPress website from being hacked.

 What Is Malware?

-According to Symantec’s 2018 Internet Security Threat Report, malware variants number has increased to 669,948,865 in 2017.
+According to Symantec’s 2018 Internet Security Threat Report, the number of malware variants increased to 669,948,865 in 2017.

 Let’s take a look at a short explanation about these types of malware and their uses in malware attacks.
 After that, we’ll get to how to prevent malicious software attacks from being successful against you.

-1. Trojans
+Trojans

 This kind of malware is often disguised as a software update or an app.
 When the software update has been installed, the malware is installed on your computer as well.
 A Trojan horse can lead to other malware, including ransomware, crypto-mining malware, and spyware attacks.

-3. Worms
+Worms

 A worm is a type of malware that does not require a human to activate it.
 A worm is quite dangerous as it can infect, multiply, and send itself to other computers.
 Due to this, worms spread quickly and are hard to stop.

-5. Adware
+Adware

-7. Ransomware
+Ransomware

-9. Rootkits
+Rootkits

 A rootkit is a remote access tool (RAT), often malicious, that provides an attacker with remote administrative access to a target’s device, network, or other IT resources.
 The criminals can use this access to change or even pull down the infected website.

-10. Botnet Malware
+Botnet Malware

 How To Know If My WordPress Site Was Hacked?